-No one has a crystal ball, which is why predictions can only be trusted so far.
-What does Brian think about the latest predictions from investment strategist Jeff Saut?
+No one has a crystal ball, which is why predictions can only be trusted so far, so what does Brian think about investment strategist Jeff Saut’s market predictions.

 Brian talks about what Saut is likely looking at historically by looking at 2008.
 What’s the difference between then and now?
 How can Saut know if the bottom has already hit?
 The economy prior to the virus was in a very different place, but the world is shut down in many ways.